HzFu/MNet_DeepCDR/README.md

 2. The deep output is raw segmentation result without ellipse fitting.
 The Matlab code is the ellipse fitting and CDR calculation (by using PDollar toolbox: https://pdollar.github.io/toolbox/).
 3. You can run the 'Step\_3\_MNet\_test.py' for testing any new image directly.
 4. We also provided the validation and test results on [REFUGE dataset](https://refuge.grand-challenge.org/home/) in 'REFUGE\_result' fold.
 5. **Note: Due to the 'scipy.misc.imresize' in SciPy 1.0.0 has been removed in SciPy 1.3.0, the original trained model 'Model\_MNet\_REFUGE.h5' is not suitable.
-The results based on 'Model\_MNet\_REFUGE.h5' are different with the paper's.
-The updated model is ongoing...
 If you want to segment disc/cup from fundus image, you can consider our newest methods: CE-Net and AG-Net, which obtain the better performances and are also released in:**
 	- CE-Net: [https://github.com/Guzaiwang/CE-Net](https://github.com/Guzaiwang/CE-Net)
 	- AG-Net: [https://github.com/HzFu/AGNet](https://github.com/HzFu/AGNet)
 6. A pytorch implementation of M-Net could be found in **AG-Net**: [https://github.com/HzFu/AGNet](https://github.com/HzFu/AGNet)